How To Help Someone With Borderline Personality Disorder (BPD)?

 Nurses trained in mental health might also be involved.
 If the person is in a hospital setting or is seen by a crisis team due to self-harm or suicide, a mental health nurse might help to give treatment by administering medication.

 Workers trained in helping vulnerable people to live better lives might also be involved with the person.
 This might be within a community setting or a crisis situation.
-Their role is to provide emotional and practical support (e.g. helping parents to cope, helping with paperwork, making child-care arrangements).
+Their role is to provide emotional and practical support (e.g. helping parents to cope, helping with paperwork, and making child-care arrangements).

 Workers trained in protecting vulnerable individuals might also be involved.
 This might be within a community setting or a crisis situation.
 Social workers will problem-solve and organise the right support for the person to ensure their protection.